GU-CLASP/GU-CLASP.github.io/content/pages/research/dialogue-group/meetings.md

 ### Previous sessions:

+#### 13 May 2022 \-- [10h-12h]
+Dingemanse, Mark, and Andreas Liesenfeld.
+[From Text to Talk: Harnessing Conversational Corpora for Humane and Diversity-aware Language Technology.](https://osf.io/m43zh/) (updated version may exist on ACL) (Led by Bill and Fahima)

 #### 8 April 2022 \-- [10h-12h]
 Lewis, D. (1988).
 Statements partly about observation.
 Philosophical papers, 17(1), 1-31.
 (Led by Bill)